Breathing God In and Breathing God Out

 Four years ago on the Sunday before Christmas I stood up here and mentioned that in the little coastal town in Oregon where we raised our children I worked with another Congregational Church to put on a production of Charles Dickens’ A Christmas Carol.
 My hope back then was to create a Christmas show tradition in a town that did not have one.

 I stand before you today twenty years after my first A Christmas Carol production exhausted but exuberant and very pleased to say that this church and this community yesterday completed a production of A Christmas Carol that outdid the first effort in Oregon by an Ohio country mile.
-Not only did we put on a wonderful production of the play for the community, and connect youth to the community through the performing arts like we did in Oregon, but through the grace of God and the generosity of this community we raised a fair amount of money for the Winter Sanctuary (the final numbers and costs are not tallied but we appear to have taken in something in the neighborhood of thirty five or forty thousand dollars!).
+Not only did we put on a wonderful production of the play for the community, and connect youth to the community through the performing arts like we did in Oregon, but through the grace of God and the generosity of this community we raised a fair amount of money for the Winter Sanctuary (the final numbers and costs are not tallied but we appear to have taken in something in the neighborhood of thirty thousand dollars!).
 The least among us benefitted from this project beyond what I ever imagined.
 That is such a wonderful thing.
 Thank you – and God– for making it possible!

 Since I have been immersed in the story for hours and hours and hours I thought I’d close out this glorious production weekend this morning by preaching on A Christmas Carol.
 We probably all know the story, but I want to again explore theological meanings in it.
 They are very Biblical, very Christian and very Christmas oriented.
 Not just in our production, but as Dickens meant it to be.